menops/Bank-Customer-Churn-Prediction/README.md

 ### 4. Explainability with SHAP
-Used and Applied SHAP (SHapley Additive exPlanations) to interpret model predictions and identify the factors driving customer churn.
+I Used and Applied SHAP (SHapley Additive exPlanations) to interpret model predictions and identify the factors driving customer churn.
 Generated both global feature importance insights and customer-level explanations, enabling business stakeholders to understand and trust the model's recommendations.

-**Top 5 churn drivers:**
+**The Top 5 churn drivers:**
 1. Age (40–60 segment highest risk)
 2. Number of products held
 3. Active member status